Content is copyright © KatsBits™ 2000-2013. All Rights Reserved.

 RGB orientation is quite important, if you get the colour channels (R - Red, G - Green, B - Blue) the wrong way around it'll effect the appearance of the texture in game; it'll be flipped or inverted.
 Getting this wrong won't break the game it just means a bit more work to fix it, which thankfully it is relatively easy to do by simply flipping individual channels until the texture renders correctly in game.

-Generally speaking most games and interactive 3D use an images alpha channel as a 'mask' of some kind, essentially telling the engine to use the 256 available tones between black at one end and white at the other (a "gray" image as it's commonly referred) to do 'something' to the texture relative to the tonal black/white differences.
+Generally speaking most games and interactive 3D use an images alpha channel as a 'mask' of some kind, essentially telling the engine to use the 256 available tones between black at one end and white at the other (a "grey" image as it's commonly referred) to do 'something' to the texture relative to the tonal black/white differences.

 In the Doom 3 engine for instance, it's used as an actual 'mask'; it knocks out (removes) sections of the texture from being rendered.
 Other game engines most commonly it's used as a 'specular' layer; the mask effects the 'shininess'' of the image in game - a worn metal plate for instance, might have shiny edges where it's been held which, over time, will smooth out and become shiny.

-Depending on the game, the mask layer could also be used for parallax mapping which means the same gray scaled tones effecting the increased depth that parallax mapping offers instead of specular highlights - Bethesda's implementation of 'parallax' in Elder Scrolls : Oblivion does this for example, it uses the information held in the alpha channel of the diffuse image as 'instructions' to be interpreted by the games engine as 'parallax', boosting the effect of depth ascribed to what's seen in game.
+Depending on the game, the mask layer could also be used for parallax mapping which means the same grey scaled tones effecting the increased depth that parallax mapping offers instead of specular highlights - Bethesda's implementation of 'parallax' in Elder Scrolls : Oblivion does this for example, it uses the information held in the alpha channel of the diffuse image as 'instructions' to be interpreted by the games engine as 'parallax', boosting the effect of depth ascribed to what's seen in game.

 So, when creating content for games that use normal maps it's important to check for the above two 'features' at least before anything is done, simply to save you the extra work of having to correct errors after it's found that a batch of artwork is incorrectly set up or the wrong way around in game.